 The east of the island, just across a pleasant park, is home to Stockholm Medieval Museum.
 If all the living history within the Old Town is not enough to sate your curiosity, this is an excellent place to visit to learn about Swedish history around the time the stunning buildings in the area were constructed.

-Between the stunning historic surroundings and plentiful sights to visit, it is no wonder that the Old Town is one of the most popular areas of Stockholm.
+Between the stunning historic surroundings and plentiful sights to visit, it is no wonder that the Old Town is one of the most popular areas of Stockholm for tourists.
 As such, it is also one of the busiest districts and the narrow streets can get quite crowded.

-2. Östermalm, where to stay in Stockholm on budget
+2. Östermalm, where to stay in Stockholm for luxury, food, nightlife, museums

-Exclusive and upmarket Östermalm is definitely not the neighbourhood for anyone keeping to a tight budget.
+Located northeast of Gamla Stan, Exclusive and upmarket Östermalm is definitely not the neighborhood for anyone keeping to a tight budget.
 This is one of the most fashionable districts in the city, where the wealthy and famous spend their days, and their money.

 As well as shopping, Östermalm is a top choice for foodies.
-There are plenty of restaurants throughout the neighbourhood, offering an array of cuisines.
-If you are looking for a high-class dining experience, this is where you should be heading come dinner time.
+There are plenty of restaurants throughout the neighborhood, offering an array of cuisines.
+If you are looking for a high-class dining experience, this is where you should be heading come at dinner time.

 For a more laid-back lunch, Östermalmshallen food market is a fantastic place to sample various traditional Swedish delicacies.
 Established in the 19th century, many of the original stalls remain, lending a historic atmosphere to the experience.